Woodcock Creek & Grimm Road Fish-Passage Project

 Description

-An existing 10’ wide box culvert in Clackamas County between Colton and the City of Molalla carries Woodcock Creek under Grimm Road.
+Prior to the project, a 10’ wide box culvert in Clackamas County between Colton and the City of Molalla carried Woodcock Creek under Grimm Road.
 Woodcock Creek is a tributary of Milk Creek, which flows into the Molalla River.
-This culvert is the remaining complete fish passage barrier on Woodcock Creek and prohibits access to 11 miles or more of high-quality habitat.
-The existing box culvert is undersized and perched approximately 16” on the outfall end, making it a partial or complete barrier to fish passage.
-Additionally, the culvert has a flat concrete floor which creates a sheet flow with an average depth of two inches at lower flows and with extreme velocities at higher flows.
-The proposed solution is to replace the culvert with a modular bridge.
-Also, much needed habitat complexity will be added by installing large wood and boulders.
-Riparian invasive species will be removed and new riparian planting will occur throughout the project area.
+Woodcock Creek drains 12.8 square miles and contains 25.2 miles of anadromous fish habitat.
+The previous culvert was the remaining complete fish passage barrier on Woodcock Creek and prohibited access to 11 miles or more of high-quality habitat.
+The previous culvert was undersized and was perched approximately 16” on the outfall end, making it a partial or complete barrier to fish passage.
+Additionally, it had a flat concrete floor which created a sheet flow with an average depth of two inches at lower flows and with extreme velocities at higher flows.
+Upstream aggradation and excessive erosion downstream were constant problems due to the constricting nature of the narrow culvert.
+This project replaced that culvert with a precast modular bridge, 1.5 times the bank-full stream width.
+The new bridge will reduce erosion, allow natural streambed processes to occur, and provide additional more high-quality spawning and rearing habitat for ESA threatened upper Willamette DPS winter steelhead, upper Willamette DPS spring Chinook, coho, and cutthroat.
+Reporting of channel grading for streambed restoration was incorrectly omitted when the project was proposed and was implemented.
+Also, much needed habitat complexity was added by installing large wood channel-margin logjams and boulders.
+Riparian planting and plant removal were reported at proposed but these actions were limited to areas disturbed by project activities and therefore are omitted at actual.
 Partners include Molalla River Watch (MRW), ODFW, and Clackamas County Department of Transportation & Development (CCDTD).
+CCDTD provided survey work, engineered design development of the preferred alternative, additional construction funding, Utility coordination, public outreach, construction oversight and project reporting.
+MRW will replant the associated riparian zone in Spring/Summer 2025.

 Project Benefit